These are Stephen Bamford's notes on the|

 More work was done to the engine including fitting of high compression 3 ltr pistons & a pair of DB3S cams were obtained

-(these production DB3S cams were found in the boot of Jack's DB2/4 Mk1 - the ex John Surtees road car SBP 740, that was bought from the Factory along with many other useful spares - notes from I.R.
-MOSS, the pistons were about 12.5:1 & made by a local chap who could cast heads but knew nothing about casting pistons, they fell to bits regularly - CA) the car thus becoming a potent force, challenging the Norman's but it was still a learning period, reliability not being a 100%.
+(these production DB3S cams were found in the boot of Jack's DB2/4 Mk1 - the ex John Surtees road car SBP 740, that was bought from the Factory along with many other useful spares - notes from Ian.R.
+Moss, the pistons were about 12.5:1 & made by a local chap who could cast heads but knew nothing about casting pistons, they fell to bits regularly - CA) the car thus becoming a potent force, challenging the Norman's but it was still a learning period, reliability not being a 100%. (which is why it couldn't be entered for anything else but 5 , 8 or 10 lap events CA)

 The car was now fitted with Mk111 wheels for strength, a rebuilt gearbox & a new oil cooler (oil cooler was fitted for or before 1973, the wheels were fitted after 1973, & gearbox rebuilt as Craig chipped 1st gear - CA).